opendocsg/slw-judgments-backfill/2015_SGHC_29/report.md

 15     The wife also submits that the maintenance order should be backdated to April 2010, the

 commencement date of the divorce. [note: 15] The fact that she did not apply for interim maintenance or a variation of the maintenance order should not prejudice her application.
-She relies on the case of _AMW v AMZ_ [2011] 3 SLR 955 at [9]–[13], which set out the various considerations in deciding when maintenance should be ordered to start.
+She relies on the case of _AMW v AMZ_ <span class="citation">[2011] 3 SLR 955</span> at [9]–[13], which set out the various considerations in deciding when maintenance should be ordered to start.
 The lack of an application for an interim maintenance order

 or a variation of an existing order was not listed as a relevant consideration. [note: 16]